Sarah Coyte: South Australia

 During August 2015, Coyte announced she would leave New South Wales to play for South Australia.
 In the 2015–16 final, she took 1/24 from ten overs as South Australia claimed their first national title with a 54-run win.
 The victory brought an end to New South Wales' streak of ten-consecutive championships which Coyte helped to build.

 Across the 2016–17 season, Coyte took nine wickets at an average of 24.88, although South Australia finished in fourth place and failed to qualify for the final.
 In March 2017, she announced her retirement from domestic cricket at the age of 25, citing a need to seek better balance in her life to combat mental health issues.

-ACT Meteors
+Australian Capital Territory

 Coyte returned to the WNCL for the 2019–20 season, signing with the ACT Meteors in May 2019.
 She earned her first Player of the Match award with the team on 6 February 2020 against Tasmania, taking 2/30 from eight overs and then scoring 48 not out to help chase down a target of 199 with three wickets and 21 balls to spare.
 The Meteors finished the tournament in fifth place.